Llaves/Unitization/WebDocs/docs/maintaining_the_account.md

 ![Backup Now](img/backup_now.png)

 Over time the `backup` directory will accumulate a large number of files.
 Most of these files are worthless because restoring them would cause you to lose all the entries you've made since the backup was created.
-Feel free to delete old backup files to reduce clutter.
+You can delete old backup files to reduce clutter.

 There is nothing significant about the name of the backup file other than as a means to help you locate a file from a particular time and date.
 You can rename files that correspond to major events if that helps with your file organization.
 For example, you might label a backup `Fall 2025 Audit.db` to archive the database on the date of your audit.